 From this post it sounds as if the church arranged for members of the Makatao tribe to migrate to this village to work in the nearby sugarcane fields.
 Whether this occurred before or after the war isn’t clear—but the church building itself looks to be constructed in a post-war style.
 Taiwan’s sugar industry was a huge boon to the economy in the Japanese colonial era and, after the disruption of the war and reorganization under the KMT, production levels peaked in the mid-1970s.
 By the mid-1980s the industry was in steep decline and chances are the sugar fields in the area were put to other uses and the Makatao probably moved on to nearby Wanluan (for more on that follow these links here, here, and here).
 The details are hazy but from Google Street View you can tell this church was long-abandoned by 2009.

-This small church in Cháozhōu 潮州 is one of several built for aboriginal workers in Pingtung 屏東.
-From that same post I found out about several more: Yùhuán Church 新埤玉環天主堂 in Xīnpí 新埤, Yánbù Church 東港鹽埔天主堂 in Xīnyuán 新園 (not Dōnggǎng 東港 as the name implies, though it is nearby), and Xīnzhōng Church 萬丹新鐘天主堂 in Wàndān 萬丹.
+This small church in Cháozhōu 潮州 is one of several built for indigenous workers in Pingtung 屏東.
+From that same post I found out about several more: Yùhuán Church 新埤玉環天主堂 in Xīnpí 新埤, Yánbù Church 東港鹽埔天主堂 in Xīnyuán 新園 (not Dōnggǎng 東港 as the name implies, though it is nearby), and Xīnzhōng Church 萬丹新鐘天主堂 in Wàndān 萬丹 (which isn’t all that interesting).
 All of these look abandoned from a quick look on Google Street View.
 I suppose I’ll have to check those out too if I return to Pingtung 屏東 with wheels and some spare time!